-John L. Holland was an American Psychologist that dedicated his professional life to studying personality and the workplace.
-As a result he created what are now known as the Holland Codes or the Holland Occupational Themes (RIASEC), a set of six major personality types that can indicate a person’s general interests, work habits and lifestyle choices.
-Once the codes were published in 1958 they became a popular tool in career counseling and guidance, and are still used nowadays.
-The US Department of Labor's Employment and Training Administration has been using RIASEC model (https://www.onetonline.org/)
+John L. Holland was an American Psychologist who dedicated his professional life to studying personality and the workplace.
+As a result, he created what is now known as the Holland Codes or the Holland Occupational Themes (RIASEC), a set of six major personality types that can indicate a person’s general interests, work habits, and lifestyle choices.
+Once the codes were published in 1958, they became a popular tool in career counseling and guidance, and are still used nowadays.
+The US Department of Labor's Employment and Training Administration has been using the RIASEC model (https://www.onetonline.org/)

 The personality traits are incredibly important when selecting a job because they will help determine whether someone will thrive in a position.
-A job is essentially, according to the theory an extension of your personality.
+A job is essentially an extension of your personality, according to the theory.

 List of Personality Types and their Occupations:

 Realistic (Doers) – People that are identified as “realistic” are generally more independent and stable than their peers.
 They tend to prefer working with things rather than people and value the outdoors and nature in their work.

 Investigative (Thinkers) – Investigative thinkers are curious individuals that prefer concepts to people.
 They also tend to use experiments, investigation, and methodology in their work.